PiotrBa/CharityService/readme.md

 # Charitable Donations and Gifts Application
 ## Overview

-This Spring Boot application is designed to facilitate charitable donations and gift distributions to those in need.
+This Spring Boot application is designed to facilitate charitable donations and the distribution of gifts to those in need.
 It provides a platform for donors to contribute financially and in-kind, helping to make a positive impact on the community.
+Additionally, both users and administrators have their accounts, allowing full control over functions tailored to their roles, ensuring convenience and alignment with the individual needs of each.

 ## First step!